JoanaBLate/dirtyrat/README.md

 Dirtyrat expects to be ran with Deno in a Linux system.
 Copy the source code into a folder called dirtyrat in your home folder.

-Place bash script below in your environment path and name it "rat".
+Place the bash script below in your environment path and name it "rat".

 ```
 #!/bin/bash